Contribution to a Circulating Society

 Mid-Term Priority Measures for the Period through 2030

-1. Promoting the use of sustainable resources through resource conservation activities, such as reducing raw material use, using sustainable packaging and containers, switching to digital user manuals and product catalogs, using recycled paper and paper with forest certification, lessening the environmental impact of shipping and packaging materials, reducing paper use at plants and offices, and 3R initiatives.
+1. Promoting the use of sustainable resources through resource conservation activities, such as reducing raw material use, using sustainable packaging and containers, switching to digital user manuals and product catalogs, using recycled paper and paper with forest certification, lessening the environmental impact of shipping and packaging materials, reducing paper use at factories and offices, and 3R initiatives.

 2. Contributing to the prevention of global warming and of ocean pollution by plastics by reducing the plastic waste emitted from business sites and reducing single-use plastic containers and packaging.